rpgocoursera/linux-notes/english/intro-to-bash/README.md

 I/O redirection allows us to redirect input and output of commands to and from files, as well as connect multiple commands together into pipelines.

-    - The program's results.
-Known as Standard Output or `stdout`
-    - Status and error messages.
-Known as Standard Error or `stderr`
-    - In addition, some programs take input from standard input `stdin` which by default is attached to the keyboard.
+    - `<` for redirecting input to a source other than the keyboard
+    - `>` for redirecting output to destination other than the screen
+    - `>>` for doing the same, but appending rather than overwriting
+    - `|` for piping output from one command to the input of another

 ### Redirecting Standard Output

-To redirect stdout to another file instead of the screen, we use the > redirection operator followed by the name of the file.
+Also know as `stout` The program's results.
+Known as Standard Output or `stdout`.
+To redirect stdout to another file instead of the screen, we use the `>` redirection operator followed by the name of the file.

 For example, we could tell the shell to send the output of the ls command to the file `ls-output.txt` instead of the screen:

 - `ls -l /usr/bin > ls-output.txt`

-We can see that the ls output was not sent to the screen, but to the ls-output.txt file.
+We can see that the `ls` output was not sent to the screen, but to the `ls-output.txt` file.

 Keep in mind that using the redirection operator will overwrite the destination file.
-To append, we use the >> redirection operator.
+To append, we use the `>>` redirection operator.

 ### Redirecting Standard Error

-To redirect stderr we must refer to its file descriptor.
-The shell references stdout stdin and stderr internal as file descriptors 0, 1, and 2, respectively.
+Status and error messages.
+Known as Standard Error or `stderr`.
+To redirect `stderr` we must refer to its file descriptor.
+The shell references `stdout` `stdin` and `stderr` internally as file descriptors 0, 1, and 2, respectively.
 We can redirect stderr with this notation:

 - `ls -l /bin/usr 2> ls-error.txt`

-    - `<` for redirecting input to a source other than the keyboard
-    - `>` for redirecting output to destination other than the screen
-    - `>>` for doing the same, but appending rather than overwriting
-    - `|` for piping output from one command to the input of another

 ### Redirecting Standard Output and Standard Error to one file

 There are two ways to accomplish these, first let's use the traditional method, which works with old versions of the shell: